marcosschroh/python-schema-registry-client/docs/schemaregistry_server.md

 This section provides you just an introduction about the `Schema Server`.

 Schema Registry provides a serving layer for your metadata.
-It provides a RESTful interface for storing and retrieving Avro schemas.
-It stores a versioned history of all schemas, provides multiple compatibility settings and allows evolution of schemas according to the configured compatibility settings and expanded Avro support.
-It provides serializers that plug into Apache Kafka® clients that handle schema storage and retrieval for Kafka messages that are sent in the Avro format.
+It provides a RESTful interface for storing and retrieving Avro or JSON schemas.
+It stores a versioned history of all schemas, provides multiple compatibility settings and allows evolution of schemas according to the configured compatibility settings and expanded Avro or JSON support.
+It provides serializers that plug into Apache Kafka® clients that handle schema storage and retrieval for Kafka messages that are sent in the Avro or JSON format.

-Schema Registry is a distributed storage layer for Avro Schemas which uses Kafka as its underlying storage mechanism.
+Schema Registry is a distributed storage layer for Avro or JSON Schemas which uses Kafka as its underlying storage mechanism.
 Some key design decisions:

 1. Assigns globally unique ID to each registered schema.
 Allocated IDs are guaranteed to be monotonically increasing but not necessarily consecutive.
 2. Kafka provides the durable backend, and functions as a write-ahead changelog for the state of Schema Registry and the schemas it contains.